Appease/InvokeDevOp/README.md

 ####What is it?

-A [Posh-CI](https://invokeciplanhub.com/Posh-CI/Posh-CI) step for  invoking [InvokeCiPlan.exe](https://msdn.microsoft.com/en-us/library/azure/gg433005.aspx)
+A [Posh-CI](https://github.com/Posh-CI/Posh-CI) step for invoking a ci plan from another ci plan

 ####How do I install it?